 Please hear me.
-God is unequivically all-suffienct.
-He can make all our problems disapper with a snap of his fingers.
+God is unequivocally all-sufficient.
+He can make all our problems disappear with a snap of his fingers.
 But often he has something far better in mind for us than just vaporizing our struggles.
 He wants to walk with us through the journey of fighting our giants so that we can grow stronger in the struggle and find purpose in our pain.

 I have heard so many pastors preach that “a pill won’t fix everything”, implying that prayer alone will rescue us from depression.
 It’s true that all ultimate salvation and redemption is only found in Jesus, but that approach to coping with life’s tragedies and doesn’t fully acknowledge or validate the fact that many of us have endured trauma that we can’t work through alone.
 We need a loving and supportive community of family, friends, and professionals to help us and these too are gifts from God.

 When we are staggering under the weight of a depressed heart, we must seek divine intervention from God early and often.
 In addition, we also need to take advantage of the many resources he has gifted to us so that we can be heard, be helped, and be healed.
 Let’s talk about those.